-Confirm the USB-transfer mode option in the setup menu is set to PictBridge.
+Confirm the transfer-mode option in the setup menu is set to PictBridge.
 Connect the camera to a PictBridge compatible printer using the camera's USB cable.
 The larger plug of the cable is connected to the printer.
 Insert the smaller plug of the cable into the camera; the camera turns on automatically and starts the PictBridge connection.

 Individual still images can be selected for printing on the PictBridge screen.
-When two memory cards are in the camera, only the images on the card specified with the memory priority option on the recording menu (p.
-39) can be viewed.
+When two memory cards are in the camera, only the images on the card specified with the memory priority option on the setup menu (p.
+75) can be viewed.